 Electricians fix the ability for electricity to travel to their destinations and power devices.
 I often compare electrical wiring to Christmas Lights.
 These lights are wired in a series and when one bulb blows out, the rest of the lights go out.
 This is the same in a home or business.
 Most electrical wiring is wired in a series and if one connection has a bad connection, the rest of the circuit will go loose power.

 Electricity in your home works like a humans brain and nervous system.
 The circuit breaker box is the brain of the home and breakers are like the nerves.
 The breakers trip when too much power is being used or there is a short circuit.
 This is like if you dropped something on your foot, your brain would tell you it hurts.
 The new Arc Fault Circuit Breakers (AFCI breakers) are specialized breakers.
 These constantly monitor the electrical system and trip the power off if there is abnormal arcing.
 This would happen if you had a loose wiring connection and something was trying to power on, like a space heater.
-These special AFCI breakers are to help safe guard against house fires.
+These special AFCI breakers are to help safeguard against house fires.

 Yes and no. When you “repair” an extension cord you have just voided the Underwriter Lab Listing (UL).
 As a licensed contractor we are not allowed to use these any longer and is an OSHA violation.
 Physically speaking, they would work just fine if you cut the damaged end off and replaced the cord cap.

 Repair costs would be determined by what the issue was.
 Having a partial power loss in the home typically would be a $200-$300 repair.
 That would include something like diagnosing the issue, replacing receptacles/ switches/ GFCI/ circuit breaker.
 But sometimes we get abnormal calls, such as fire damage, rodent damage or house was hit by lighting.
-These often require special testing of the wiring as well as replacing the effected wiring.
+These often require special testing of the wiring as well as replacing the affected wiring.
 That can easily be in the thousands.

 Electricians are in very high demand currently.
 All the older Master Electricians and Journeymen Electricians are retiring and there aren’t enough new Electricians to replace them.
 Halfway decent electricians are demanding premium wages also, which in turns drives up the cost to do business.
 Journeymen are often making around $60k a year while Master Electricians are getting upwards of $100k.
 The blue collar market is severely hurting for new recruits and they don’t even know how affordable it is.
 Nearly every Electrical Contractor is willing to pay for a students tuition, which is way cheaper and going to a college.